Bruce Djite: Playing style

+As a player, Djite was known for his speed, strength and good height with ball heading skills and played in Turkey for professional football team, Gençlerbirliği S.K. of the Süper Lig.

-Djité is a quick bustling left forward or striker with great footspeed and acceleration who kicks and shoots the ball well with either foot.
-Used his extreme physical strength and footspeed to out-run defenders in an A-League 2007–08 season where Djité was crowned and awarded with the Rising-Star-award, after scoring 10 goals in his first full season and then followed by registering six goals and two assists in his first Süper Lig 2008–09 season in Turkey.
+Djité was a quick bustling left forward or striker with great footspeed and acceleration who kicks and shoots the ball well with either foot.
+He used his extreme physical strength and footspeed to out-run defenders in an A-League 2007–08 season, where he was crowned and awarded with the Rising Star Award, after scoring 10 goals in his first full season and then followed by registering six goals and two assists in his first Süper Lig 2008–09 season in Turkey.
 In 2011, Djité was among the top-goalscorers in the league, registering 10 goals and three assists in twenty-three matches.

-Post-playing career
+Other and later roles

+Djite was a member of the Professional Footballers Australia Board between 2012 (then aged just 25) and 2016, and became involved in negotiating the whole-of-football collective bargaining agreement.
+During this time he also created an investment portfolio for himself, and worked as a commentator for Fox Sports.

+In 2016, he worked part-time at PKF, an accounting firm in Adelaide, while playing for the Reds.

+Djite was an ambassador for All Together Now, Australia's only national charity with the sole focus of erasing racism, for some time before 2019.
+As of 2019 he was an ambassador for Little Heroes Foundation, a South Australian charity that supports seriously ill children and their families, and Roger Rasheed's Sports Foundation.

-On 3 June 2019, Djite returned to his former club, A-League side Adelaide United FC taking up the role of Director of Football.
+On 3 June 2019, Djite returned to his former club, A-League side Adelaide United FC taking up the role of director of football.
+In the first six months in this role, the club won the FFA Cup and began their A-League campaign well.
+Djite signed two young newcomers, Al Hassan Toure and Louis D'Arrigo.

 He left the role in July 2021 to become the CEO of the Committee for Adelaide.

-On 30 November 2022, Djite was appointed as executive director of the South Australian Property Council.
+On 30 November 2022, Djite was appointed as South Australian executive director of the Property Council of Australia.
+He remains in the role as of April 2024.

 Personal life

-Bruce is an ambassador for All Together Now, Australia's only national charity with the sole focus of erasing racism.

-Bruce is also an ambassador for Little Heroes Foundation, a South Australian charity that supports seriously ill children and their families.